rameez543/factorial/README.md

 # factorial

-Hello World in all possible programming languages
+factorial in all possible programming languages

 ## Aim